 BU 11003 INTRODUCTION TO BUSINESS - This course is designed to give the student a survey of the business world.
 The student is introduced to the operations of the various business segments of society including the free enterprise system, management, marketing, accounting and finance, information technology, and the role of government.
 The overview of the fundamentals of business incorporates the terminology of business and potential career fields.
-Fall
+Offered Fall Semester.

 BU 11013 LEGAL ENVIRONMENT OF BUSINESS - This course is an introduction to the fundamental elements of the Anglo-American legal system and its common law origins.
 The scope of the course will include the application and operation of the legal system in the remedy of business disputes, the development and operation of the court system, and the regulation of American business and industry by the United States Government.
-Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Language Lab or a score of at least 80 on COMPASS Writing or 19 on ACT English.
+Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Language Lab or or a minimum ACT 19 or Accuplacer English 83 or Compass Writing 80.
 ACTS equivalent course number is BLAW2003.
-Fall
+Offered Fall semester.

 BU 11023 DECISION STRATEGIES - This course explores the science of making reasoned decisions.
-Students will improve their ability to make effective decisions concerning business ethics, organizational change, and other pertinent business issues requiring problem-solving skills.
-This introductory course is designed to be taken by students pursuing business or technical studies prior to the completion of eighteen hours of coursework.
-Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Language Lab or a score of at least 80 on COMPASS Writing or 19 on ACT English.
-Spring
+Students will improve their ability to make effective decisions as they study decisionmaking using individual, group, and corporate perspectives and techniques.
+This critical thinking course is designed to be taken by students pursuing business or technical studies.
+Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Language Lab or a minimum ACT 19 or Accuplacer English 83 or Compass Writing 80.
+Offered Spring semester.